-Commencing after the receipt of regulatory approval in a jurisdiction and the earning of revenue, we will be required to pay the Licensor a minimum royalty fee with respect to such jurisdiction for each year, or the "Minimum Royalty," in four equal quarterly installments.
+Commencing after the receipt of regulatory approval in a jurisdiction, we may be required to pay the Licensor a minimum royalty fee with respect to such jurisdiction for each year, or the "Minimum Royalty," in four equal quarterly installments.
 The Minimum Royalty will be 13% of the projected net sales in such jurisdiction for each such year.
 The projected net sales will be an amount mutually agreed between us and the Licensor for the first such year.
-For each ensuing year after the first year, the projected net sales will be the number of Licensed Products sold in such jurisdiction in the prior year, as adjusted for the mutually agreed expected market growth.
-In addition to the expected market growth, there will be an additional growth rate percentage of 7% for each year through the tenth year.
+For each ensuing year after the first year, the projected net sales will be the number of Licensed Products sold in such jurisdiction in the prior year, as adjusted for the expected market growth and, for each year through the tenth year, as increased by up to an additional 7%.
 In the event of a dispute between us and the Licensor regarding the determination of the expected market growth or the additional growth percentage, the License Agreement provides for resolution by an independent third party.
 At the end of each quarter, if the quarterly installment of the Minimum Royalty is less than 13% of the actual net sales of Licensed Products in such jurisdiction for such quarter, or the "Actual Royalty," we will pay Licensor the difference between the quarterly installment of the Minimum Royalty and the Actual Royalty.
 The royalty fee rate will be reduced from 13% to 3% upon the expiration of the patent portfolio covered by the License Agreement.